 3. Add in all the vegetables and coat in the curry paste for a further couple of minutes

 4. Pour over coconut milk, bring to the boil, then simmer for 10 minutes.

 5. Whilst the curry is being cooking, boil 100 g rice.

 6. Once rice is cooked, drain and serve hot with curry.

 7. Garnish with extra coriander, lemon juice and zest, chillis and, to make it posh if you have it toasted desiccated coconut.

 8. If you have any leftover, keep it for the next day.
-My favourite thing to do with leftover curry and rice is to put it in a tortilla wrap the next day for lunch and make a curry and rice taco.
+My favourite thing to do with leftover curry and rice is to put it in a tortilla wrap for lunch to make a curry and rice taco.
+Delicious!